 - Note the supported versions for JIRA Plugin are mentioned in below section.

-- JIRA server is reachable on the Internet particularly to the Azure AD login page for authentication and should able to receive the token from Azure AD.
+- JIRA server is reachable on the Internet particularly to the Microsoft Entra login page for authentication and should able to receive the token from Microsoft Entra ID.

 - Admin credentials are set up in JIRA.